NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/support-content.md

 ## Purpose

-The purpose of support content is to provide guidance for solving specific problems with Cloudflare.
+The purpose of support content is to provide guidance for solving specific problems with Khulnasoft.

 ## Tone